arangodb/velocypack/Embedding.md

 avoid memory leaks.

 It is encouraged to construct VPack objects on the stack rather than using `new`/`delete`.
-This will greatly help avoiding memory leaks in the client code that uses the VPack library.
+This will greatly help avoiding memory leaks in client code that uses the VPack library.

 Special care must be taken for `Slice` objects: a `Slice` object contains a